ChongHan/auto-microtune/program.md

 Baseline:  <score> ± <error>
 Candidate: <score> ± <error>
 Improvement: <percent>%
-RESULT: <BETTER/WORSE>
+RESULT: <BETTER/WORSE/SIMILAR>
 ```

 ## Logging results
 When an experiment is done, log it to `results.tsv` (tab-separated).
-The TSV has a header row and 5 columns:
+The TSV has a header row and 6 columns:
 ```
-commit	score	improvement	status	description
+commit	cycle	score	improvement	status	description
 ```
 1. git commit hash (short, 7 chars)
+2. cycle: `tick` (Strategic exploration), `tock` (Tactical refinement) or `baseline`
-2. score (AverageTime in microseconds)
+3. score (AverageTime in microseconds)
-3. improvement (percentage relative to baseline)
+4. improvement (percentage relative to baseline)
-4. status: `keep`, `discard`, or `crash`
+5. status: `keep`, `discard`
-5. short text description of what this experiment tried
+6. short text description of what this experiment tried.

 Example:
 ```
-commit	score	improvement	status	description a1b2c3d	6160893.243	0.00%	keep	baseline b2c3d4e	5950123.456	3.42%	keep	replace ArrayList with custom array
-c3d4e5f	6200000.000	-0.64%	discard	use TreeMap for bids/asks
+commit	cycle	score	improvement	status	description a1b2c3d	baseline	6160893.243	0.00%	keep	baseline b2c3d4e	tick	5950123.456	3.42%	keep	replace LinkedList with prmitive array c3d4e5f	tock	6200000.000	-0.64%	discard	use TreeMap for bids/asks because it is not cache friendly 1111111	tick	6300000.000	-1.64%	discard	use primitive hashmap, worse result due to bad map implementation, worth exploring further
 ```

 ## The experiment loop
 The experiment runs on a dedicated branch (e.g. `microtune/mar17`).

-## Autonomous Execution Loop
-1. Observe the current git state (branch and commit).
-2. Implement a micro-optimization in `OrderBookImpl.java`.
-3. Execute functional tests: `./gradlew test`.
-4. If tests pass, commit the changes.
+### LOOP
+1. **Plan Current Iteration**:
+   - Look at the git state: the current branch/commit we're on and the history of changes.
+   - **Identify Cycle Type**: Alternate between 1 **Tick** and 1 **Tock**.
+   - **Tick (Strategic Exploration)**: Break free from the current design.
+Propose a fundamental shift in data structures or algorithms.
+There are always large gains to be had.
+   - **Tock (Tactical Refinement)**: Squeeze the performance out of the CURRENT architecture and refactor the code.
+   - NEVER optimise specifically on benchmark setup data, price/quantity/type distributions are dynamic in real world and can't be predicted.
+2. **Implement**:Delegate the implementation to a dedicated subagent. (keep the context of the planning agent clean)
-5. Execute the benchmark: `./gradlew benchmark -PrunArgs="-rf json -rff candidate.json -wi 5 -i 5"`.
-6. Analyze results: `python3 compare_benchmarks.py baseline.json candidate.json replayOrders`.
+3. **Test**: `./gradlew --stop > /dev/null 2>&1 && ./gradlew test > test.log 2>&1 && ./gradlew benchmark -PrunArgs="-rf json -rff candidate.json -wi 3 -i 5" > benchmark.log 2>&1 && python3 compare_benchmarks.py baseline.json candidate.json replayOrders`
-7. Record the performance data in `results.tsv` (untracked by git).
+4. **Log Results**: Record the performance data and cycle type in `results.tsv`.
+If `discard` include a short summary of why.
+(NOTE: do not commit the `results.tsv` file).
+5. **Commit**: git commit regardless of the outcome.
+6. **Handle Results**:
-8. If the candidate is BETTER, advance the branch by amending the commit message with the score and improvement percentage.
+   - If the candidate is **BETTER**:
-   - `git commit --amend -m "$(git log -1 --pretty=%B) (Score: <score>, Improvement: <improvement>%)"`
      - Update the baseline: `mv candidate.json baseline.json`
+   - If the candidate is **WORSE**:
+     - Discard changes: `git revert HEAD --no-edit && rm -rf profiler-results test.log benchmark.log`.
-9. If the candidate is WORSE, revert the changes (`git reset --hard HEAD~1`).
+   - If the candidate is **SIMILAR**:
-10. If the build or tests fail, document the failure in `results.tsv`, revert, and proceed to the next iteration.

-The agent operates as an autonomous researcher.
-Successful iterations are integrated into the optimization branch, while unsuccessful ones are discarded.
+     - Decide based on code complexity or other factors:
+       - If keeping: Keep the commit and update the baseline: `mv candidate.json baseline.json`.
+       - If discarding: Discard changes: `git revert HEAD --no-edit && rm -rf profiler-results test.log`.
+7. **Repeat**: back to step 1.

 **Error Handling**: If an iteration fails (e.g., due to a compilation error or test failure), evaluate the cause.
 Minor issues may be corrected; otherwise, the iteration should be logged as a failure and discarded.

-**Continuous Operation**: The execution loop should continue until manually terminated.
-The agent must proceed independently with new optimization hypotheses, leveraging performance profiles (e.g., `profiler-results/summary-cpu.txt`) to identify further opportunities.